lemoment/letsschedit/README.md

 A free service which helps you find the best time for a group to meet, conveniently and automatically.

 ## Installation & Setup
-To setup the development, follow the directions below for the applications you want to install.
+To setup the development environments, follow the directions below for the applications you want to install.

 ### Web Server
 **Node.js Requirements:**